LinHong-HIT/USOD10K/README.md

-# UVST: Underwater Visual Saliency Detection with Transformers
+# UVST: Underwater Salient Object Detection with Transformers

 Source code and dataset for our paper “Underwater Salient Object Detection with Transformers” by Lin Hong,  Xin Wang, and Gan Zhang.